Cincinnati Arch: Geology

 The Cincinnati Arch formed from ocean sediments deposited between 488 and 444 million years ago on the North American Continent.
-The geology of the Cincinnati Arch is characterized by layers of shale interspersed with layers of fossiliferous limestone.
+The geology is characterized by layers of shale interspersed with layers of fossiliferous limestone.
 Layers of shale are believed to have formed from sediment deposited by large hurricanes.
 Shale layers can represent as little as a single day of sediment deposition.
 Shale layers indicate times of low ocean levels when erosion brought out more sediment from the continent into the sea.

 Fossiliferous limestone is made up of beds of previously organic matter that has undergone permineralization and fossilized forming large mats of calcite and aragonite rich rock.
-These limestone layers represent periods of sediment starvation when sea levels were elevated and the impact of tropical storms was negligible.
-In the most recent formations such as White Water there is a shift as ocean levels dramatically drop and the Cincinnati Arch comes above the water line, after this point there is little sedimentation.
+These layers represent periods of sediment starvation when sea levels were elevated and the impact of tropical storms was negligible.
+In the most recent formations such as White Water there is a shift as ocean levels dramatically drop and the Cincinnati Arch comes above the water line; after this point there is little sedimentation.

-Fossils and Species
+Fossils and species

 The Ordovician period contained many marine animals.
 These animals can be found fossilized in the layers of the Cincinnati Arch.
 The types of animals that appear in these formations are: bryozoans, gastropods, cephalopods, horn corals, brachiopods, crinoids, and trilobites.
-Different species of each family can be found throughout the layers in the Cincinnatian.
-These species are found throughout the layers of the Cincinnati Arch but in different concentrations dependent on the formation.
-An example of a typical specie found in the Cincinnati Arch is Isorthoceras albersi, which is a cephalopod that is common in many road-cuts around the arch.
+Different species of each family can be found throughout the layers in the region, with different concentrations depending on the formation.
+A typical fossil that is common in many road-cuts around the arch is the extinct Isorthoceras albersi.

 Roadcuts

 The geologic layers that make up the Cincinnati Arch are most easily viewed at roadcuts.
-Roadcuts are common along highways throughout the arch’s range and are often studied by geologists and paleontologists alike.
-Since road-cuts are typically made quite steep they allow scientists to view changes in prehistoric conditions through millions of years by looking at the differences between layers in a vertical column.
-Laws can vary state to state, but in most cases collecting or working at these sites is legal as long as the road-cut is not located on an interstate highway.
-Popular road-cuts in the Cincinnati Arch can be found in Ohio, Indiana, and Kentucky.
-The most prominent of these road-cuts is one located outside Maysville Kentucky, known as the 'Maysville Roadcut.'
+Roadcuts are common along highways throughout the arch's range and are often studied by geologists and paleontologists alike.
+Since roadcuts are typically made quite steep they allow scientists to view changes in prehistoric conditions through millions of years by studying the differences between layers in a vertical column.
+Laws can vary state to state, but in most cases collecting or working at these sites is legal as long as the roadcut is not located on an interstate highway.
+Popular roadcuts in the Cincinnati Arch can be found in Ohio, Indiana, and Kentucky.
+The most prominent of these roadcuts is one located near Maysville, Kentucky, known as the "Maysville roadcut."